Caleydo/caleydo.github.io/_publications/2016_eurovis_clue.md

 # Acknowledgements

-This work was supported in part by the Austrian Research Promotion Agency (840232) and the US National Institutes of Health (R00 HG007583 and U01 CA198935).
+This work was supported in part by the Austrian Science Fund (FWF P27975-NBL), the State of Upper Austria (FFG 851460), and the US National Institutes of Health (U01 CA198935).